niccolozanotti/AI4climate.science-vault/Notes/AI/FAIKR/FAIKR Intelligent Agents.md

 What is rational at any given time depends on four things:

-• The performance measure that defines the criterion of success.
+- The performance measure that defines the criterion of success.
-• The agent’s prior knowledge of the environment.
+- The agent’s prior knowledge of the environment.
-• The actions that the agent can perform.
+- The actions that the agent can perform.
-• The agent’s percept sequence to date.
+- The agent’s percept sequence to date.

 This leads to a definition of a rational agent:
 >[!def] **DEF** - **Rational Agent**
-For each possible percept sequence, a rational agent should select an action that is expected to maximize its performance measure, given the evidence provided by the percept sequence and whatever built-in knowledge the agent has.
+>For each possible percept sequence, a rational agent should select an action that is expected to maximize its performance measure, given the evidence provided by the percept sequence and whatever built-in knowledge the agent has.
 ^rational-agent-def
 #### Rationality vs omniscience